bRanger82/WohnwandLED/README.md

 F1|2 parts to hold a 5mm x 20mm fuse|2

-**Note:** the temperature sensor is a security feature which checks (in the loop method) the actual temperature.
-If the measured temperature exceeds a defined threshold value, the outputs are turned off!
-If you do not want to use a temperature sensor you will **do it on your own risk**.
-It is highly recommended to use one to monitor the temperature inside the case.

-The code for the ATTINY85 is added in this github repository.
-Be aware that the code did not cover the temperature monitoring feature so far.
+The idea behind a temperature sensor: it measures the actucal temperature inside of the MOSFETs and, if a threshold is exceeded, it will turn off all outputs.
+You can use any temperature sensor, in my project I used a **TMP36**.
+If you use a different sensor then you need to adapt the arduino code tho.
+I also used the diagnostic LED as indicator if something went wrong.

 Before you upload the code onto the ATTINY85 please make sure that you **first upload the bootloader with _8MHz_**.
-Otherwise the IR code will not work (it will read out complete nonsense).
+Otherwise the IR code will not work (because of the _wrong_ timing, the received values could be random/differs each time).